Unit2795/djoz-portfolio/README.md

 2. Monitor the deployment:
     - Check GitHub Actions tab
-    - You'll receive an email from Amazon SES to verify your `admin_email` address provided in the [terraform.tfvars](./terraform/terraform.tfvars) file.
+    - **If you are using the Email-Based sending identity for SES**: You'll receive an email from Amazon SES to verify your `admin_email` address provided in the [terraform.tfvars](./terraform/terraform.tfvars) file if you haven't already added this email to SES before.
 You must click the verification link before you can send emails from/to this address.
 This admin email is where you will receive contact form submissions.
     - Wait for CloudFront distribution (~15-30 min)